Celebrity Bainisteoir season 1: Bainisteoirí

 Eight bainisteoirí competed in the first season Celebrity Bainisteoir.

 Bazil Ashmawy

-Bazil Ashmawy is an actor and co-presenter of the RTÉ Two programme, How Low Can You Go? and is described as having "behaved badly" in several international cities.
+Bazil Ashmawy is an actor and co-presenter of the RTÉ Two programme, How Low Can You Go?

 Glenda Gilson

-Glenda Gilson is a model and television presenter described as having one of the most recognisable (and photographed) faces in Ireland.
-Constantly photographed for newspapers and magazines, she is one of Ireland's most well-known faces.
-Gilson described the show as her "most daunting experience" ever, saying she nearly burst into tears on her first day.
+Glenda Gilson is a model and television presenter Gilson described the show as her "most daunting experience" ever, saying she nearly burst into tears on her first day.

 Gerald Kean

 Gerald Kean is a celebrity solicitor and socialite who was born in Cork but studied law in Dublin.
-Known for his glamorous lifestyle, Kean interrupted his participation in the series to celebrate the confirmation of his eleven-year-old daughter, Kirsten, and to buy her dresses in Los Angeles.
+Kean interrupted his participation in the series to celebrate the confirmation of his eleven-year-old daughter, Kirsten, and to buy her dresses in Los Angeles.
 However, he also ensured his team were prepared, with yoga sessions, diets and talks with associates of his from the worlds of Premier League football and Gaelic games.

 Jon Kenny

 Jon Kenny is an actor and comedian who formed D'Unbelievables with Pat Shortt in the 1990s.
-He has played a manager before; Timmy Ryan is a well-known character in Ireland.